Interview with St. Teresa of Avila and St. John of the Cross

-Is this separate path of every soul what led you to also focus as much time as you did on Spiritual direction?
+Reporter: Is this separate path of every soul what led you also to focus as much time as you did on Spiritual Direction?

-St. John: Yes, there are many thoughts about this subject that were able to be preserved and written down such as:
+St. John: Yes, many thoughts about this subject were able to be preserved and written down, such as:

 The virtuous soul that is alone and without a master (a spiritual director) is like a burning coal; it will grow colder rather than hotter.